pndaproject/red-pnda/installing_on_vbox_guide.md

 # Installing on VirtualBox Guide

-If you don't have virtualbox, please download it [here](https://www.virtualbox.org/wiki/Downloads)
+If you don't have VirtualBox installed, please download it [here](https://www.virtualbox.org/wiki/Downloads) and follow the appropriate installation instructions for your host computer's operating system.

 ## Detailed How To

-**Step 1:** Open VirtualBox, go to File -> Import Appliance.
+**Step 1:** Open VirtualBox and select File -> Import Appliance from the menu.

 <img src="virtualbox_images/VBox_Step_1.png" alt="Step 1" style="width: 600px;"/>

-**Step 2:** Choose the Red PNDA OVA file to import from..
+**Step 2:** Select the Red PNDA OVA file from its current location.

 <img src="virtualbox_images/VBox_Step_2.png" alt="Step 1" style="width: 600px;"/>

 Click "Continue"

-**Step 3:** Leave the default setting as it is, click "Import"..
+**Step 3:** Click "Import".
+It is not recommended to adjust the default OVA settings.

 <img src="virtualbox_images/VBox_Step_3.png" alt="Step 1" style="width: 600px;"/>

-**Step 4:** You should now see the VMDK installed and ready to go..
+**Step 4:** You should now see the VMDK installed and ready to go.

 <img src="virtualbox_images/VBox_Step_4.png" alt="Step 1" style="width: 600px;"/>